 United Way of Graham and Greenlee Counties Scholarship.
-A two semester scholarship is awarded annually to students graduating from Graham and Greenlee County high schools who exhibit financial need.
+Foursemester scholarships are awarded annually to ten students each year graduating from Graham and Greenlee County high schools who exhibit financial need.
+Additional multi-year scholarships that continue on to the ASU-EAC program are awarded to students who are single parents, education majors, and those considering employment in the non-profit community.